There was an art opening at the Centro Fotográfico the Friday the federal troops came.

 “They say the tanks are already here, in the Sierra,” he replied, “it’s going to happen soon.”

 We hung up.
 James came in a few moments later and told me to end the class an hour early, at noon.
 When Harry Potter was over, the students and I attempted to have a pointless, grammatically doomed conversation as I waited for their parents to arrive.
-One student’s mother was late and so she and I sat together in the empty classroom, piecing together broken sentences about our favorite ice cream flavors until her mother finally picked her up and whisked her off to the city’s wealthy Colonia Reforma.
+One student’s mother was late, so she and I sat together in the empty classroom, piecing together broken sentences about our favorite ice cream flavors until her mother finally picked her up and whisked her off to the city’s wealthy Colonia Reforma.

 When I left work the sense of invasion was imminent.
 The looming helicopters seemed to rattle the streets.
 Back on Jorge’s concrete terrace, under swaying wet laundry, I tried to eat a sandwich and thought about this restoration of order, this stabilizing of unrest, feeling the chord of justified, authorized violence, the net of institutions and their power, being pulled tighter and tighter around the city.

 In mid-afternoon I began to see columns of black smoke rising from the city center.
 The round front window of Jorge’s apartment felt like the porthole of a tiny ship, floating on a strange, uncertain sea.
 The streets were quiet.
 No ice cream man passing, no shouts of “Tamales tamales tamales!” from down the block, no kids laughing and playing soccer.
-I saw the same things I always saw from the windowsill: the haphazard roofs of Santa Lucia, made of scruffy concrete and aluminum, stuck here and there with bottles and metal rods to deter lightening; the crisscrossed laundry lines and pacing Rottweilers; the domes of churches; the jagged backs of the mountains framing the valley, but this time plumes of thick black smoke rose from the middle of the picture.
+I saw the same things I always saw from the windowsill: the haphazard roofs of Santa Lucia, made of scruffy concrete and aluminum, stuck here and there with rebar and plastic bottles to deter lightening; the crisscrossed laundry lines and pacing Rottweilers; the domes of churches; the jagged backs of the mountains framing the valley, but this time plumes of thick black smoke rose from the middle of the picture.
 The smell of burning rubber drifted across the city.

 I called Jorge.